skichrome/android-emulator/readme.md

 * `-h | --help` : show help

 ## Android emulator running tool : `start-avd.sh`
 This script can launch an avd and wait until it has started.

-It print logcat and emulator PID on screen.
+## Android emulator wait device to come online : `wait-for-devices.sh`
-It also unlock the screen after.
+Wait emulator to be available and unlock the screen after.
+Logs output defined in home directory.

 ### List of available options
 * `-n=VALUE | --name=VALUE` : override android emulator name.